 She nodded, wordlessly assuring him that she would not.
 They picked up the empty tumblers and started to walk down the South Bank, leaving the bustling streets of Westminster behind.

-It smelled of roses in their Notting Hill apartment.
+Their Notting Hill flat smelled of roses.
 Isabel watched Brandon clean up the table after dinner, before carrying the near-empty bottle of Zinfandel to the bathroom.
 She followed him, only to find several scented candles surrounding the tub, the light bouncing off the walls and creating a golden halo.
 In the quietness, she could hear her own breathing and the soft gurgle of the steaming water.

 She failed to recall when they had last been in that bath together or when candles had been last lit in the bathroom.
 The past few months that Brandon had been busy, she had kept herself occupied with work, either mixing tracks for the band or training the children for the concert.
 It was hard to find the time anymore for a leisurely bath or the energy to light candles.

 I drown it out for you…”

 She shivered at the feel of the words sung against her ear while strong hands massaged the stiff muscles of her shoulders.
 A sigh left her lips as she closed her eyes.

 “Then we kiss as we dance…

 Life is fast, raise a glass, we’re still together…”

 There was something about his voice that always took her breath away, whether he was singing live on stage or providing vocals to recorded music at the studio.
 Despite all the challenges their relationship faced, she had only grown to be more in love with him every day of her life.
 Even when she did not have his undivided attention, she had his loyalty.
 Good-looking, gifted singer, excellent rider⎼ he was the object of attraction all over the world.
 But he’d been hers from the very beginning, even when she had tried to change his mind and push him away.